Stonemannen/johanneberg-challenge/README.md

-# Johanneberg Challege - Snake in p5.js!
+# Johanneberg Challenge - Snake in p5.js!

 >The following documentation will provide you with all information needed to participate in the challenge.